ALTERNATIVE METHODS OF INSTRUCTION

 - All courses shall meet the quality standards applicable to on-campus courses.

-- Navarro College shall report to the Coordinating Board and shall notify all potentially affected area institutions of all off-campus courses and programs in accordance with Coordinating Board policy and procedures.
+- Institutions shall report to the Coordinating Board and shall notify all potentially affected area institutions of all off-campus courses and programs in accordance with Coordinating Board policy and procedures.

 - Except for students in out-of-country courses, students shall satisfy the same requirements for enrollment in an academic credit course as required of on-campus students.
 Out-of-country students shall be assessed for academic guidance purposes.